MMarshmell/screenshare-tools/README.md

 Not for finding cheats, but rather to find someone's Minecraft alternate accounts. it performs simple checks on game files

 ## TamperTrace
-inspired by [services.ps1 by praiselily](https://github.com/praiselily/lilith-ps/blob/main/Services.ps1), this tool gathers and displays a summary of system information, specifically services, boot time, prefetch and connected drives
+Inspired by [services.ps1 by praiselily](https://github.com/praiselily/lilith-ps/blob/main/Services.ps1), this tool gathers and displays a summary of system information, specifically services, boot time, prefetch and connected drives